 Special Revenue Funds are funds that rely on specific revenue sources that are legally restricted to specified purposes.
-The total \$61,274,791 represents a 14% of the total County recommended budget.
+The total \$61,274,791 represents a 13.6% of the total County adopted budget.

 The Register of Deeds Fund is used to cover expenditures related to automation of Register of Deeds processes.